hasnat/redux-modules/docs/basics/creating-a-module.md

 });
 ```

-The `name` specified is used to prefix the actions defined in the `transformations` array.
+The `name` specified is used to determine which slice of the state tree the generated reducer operates on, and to prefix the actions defined in the `transformations` array.

 The `initialState` is the initial state of the reducer for this piece of the state tree.

-The `transformations` key contains an array of objects which represent different state transformations.
+The key/value paris in the `transformations` object represent each state transformation.